Webcams vs. Laptop Cameras: The Real Difference

 HOW PURPOSE-BUILT WEBCAMS IMPROVE THE MEETING EXPERIENCE AND INCREASE VIDEO ADOPTION

 Few people could have predicted the way video conferencing has taken over the business world and become an essential part of daily life for millions of people.

-One unexpected effect of the 2020 pandemic has been a sudden increase in video conferencing, which has become an essential part of daily life for millions of business users.
-The benefits people discovered while working remotely and sheltering in place will motivate them to continue meeting by video after they return to the office – provided it’s easily available and the experience remains a positive one.
+Indeed, the benefits most people discovered while working remotely is motivating them to continue meeting by video after they return to the office – provided it’s easily available and the experience remains a positive one.